PlaidCloud/website/content/en/docs/concepts/policy/pid-limiting.md

 ## Pod PID limits

-Kubernetes allows you to limit the number of processes running in a Pod.
+PlaidCloud allows you to limit the number of processes running in a Pod.
 You specify this limit at the node level, rather than configuring it as a resource limit for a particular Pod.
 Each Node can have a different PID limit.
 To configure the limit, you can specify the command line parameter `--pod-max-pids`